jpcima/ADLplug/README.md

 **1.0.0 (dev)**

+- added the Java OPL3 emulator by Robson Cozendey
 - added the Opal OPL3 emulator from Reality Adlib Tracker
 - fixed missing percussion in case the key is released very quickly
 - allowed to play the full drum set on virtual keyboard